Advancing Safe and Effective Therapeutics and Devices for Pregnant and Lactating Women, Children, and People with Disabilities

 Studies have shown that wearing PPE while performing CPR on adult manikins results in more fatigue and poorer quality chest compressions.
 However, researchers found no such effect in pediatric CPR; the quality of the compressions and fatigue levels were no different for PPE compared with usual clothing.

-Effect of metformin treatment differs in gestational diabetes mellitus (GDM) and type 2 diabetes (PMID: 31742716)
+Metformin treatment outcomes differ in gestational diabetes mellitus (GDM) and type 2 diabetes (PMID: 31742716)